Resources for Medical Schools During the COVID-19 Pandemic

 This page offers personal stories of resilience, resources for maintaining well-being, and programs, practices, and strategies that student service providers, faculty, staff, and current medical students have found to be effective in building student well-being.

 This toolkit helps medical school and teaching hospital faculty effectively conduct all interviews with potential students, residents, and faculty in a virtual setting, either by phone or through video conferencing.

 This collection of free-to-read articles published in Academic Medicine explores the COVID-19 pandemic from multiple perspectives, including early lessons learned from physicians in the initial epicenter of the outbreak in the US, how the pandemic is affecting students and residents and how they are filling new roles, the financial impact on academic health centers, physician well-being, and more.
 This collection will be updated as new articles are published.
-For more on how Academic Medicine is handling submissions on COVID-19, read this AM Rounds blog post from the editorial team.

 The National Academy of Medicine Action Collaborative on Clinician Well-Being and Resilience, of which the AAMC is a part, compiled these resources to support the health and well-being of clinicians during public health emergencies, including COVID-19.

 These checklists are intended to be a living document identifying the more important considerations regarding medical students in the clinical learning environment during the COVID-19 pandemic.
 As circumstances change, the document will evolve.
 Please send edits or questions to Kate McOwen, AAMC Senior Director of Educational Affairs, at email@example.com.